jennianelson/progress-tracker-app/notes.md

     /Task: Student subject/standard policy

 3/13
-    Task: Clean up authorizations (what teachers can do specificially)
+    /Task: Clean up authorizations (what teachers can do specificially)
     Task: Enable students to view the section standards by progress level -From section show page
             -

+    Task: REFACTOR to make DRY

 Authorization:
     ADMIN: